 The recoverable amount of receivables carried at amortised cost is calculated as the present value of estimated future cash flows, discounted at the original effective interest rate.
 Receivables with a short term duration are not discounted.
 The recoverable amount of other assets is the greater of their net selling price and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash generating unit to which the asset belongs.

-Statement of accounting policies (continued)
+Statement of accounting policies (continued) for the year ended 31 December 2014